 Automated testing was our first investment, saving approximately 15 hours weekly in manual QA.
 Deployment automation followed, reducing release time from 2 hours to less than 6 minutes per product.
 Invoice generation, user onboarding, and basic customer support automation collectively save 20+ hours weekly.

-Developer specialization follows product categories rather than technical disciplines.
+Developer specialization is organised around product categories rather than technical disciplines.
 One developer owns the content and productivity tools (Eddi, Sumlo, Patch), while the other manages technical utilities and infrastructure (Printo, Glint, Pulse).
 Both contribute to shared platform development and new product launches.

-Our support alternates weekly, with the one of us handling all customer inquiries across all products, the other developing.
+Our support rota alternates weekly, with one of us handling all customer inquiries across all products while the other develops.
 This cross-product exposure helps identify common issues and improvement opportunities.
 Average response time to customer inquiries is less than 2 hours during business days.

 Technical debt accumulates faster in shared systems because shortcuts affect multiple products simultaneously.
 We allocate 20% of development time to refactoring and technical debt reduction, but this percentage increases as the product portfolio grows.

-Developer three becomes necessary when support load exceeds 30 hours weekly or when deployment frequency drops below twice weekly per product.
+The trigger for developer three is support load exceeding 30 hours weekly, or deployment frequency dropping below twice weekly per product.
 We're currently at 12 hours weekly support load and 3.2 weekly deployments, suggesting 6-8 months of runway before expansion.

 The challenge isn't just development capacity but maintaining shared architecture coherence with additional contributors.
 Our onboarding documentation runs 47 pages specifically covering architectural decisions and constraints that enable our multi-product approach.